i-max-xi/Math-magicians/README.md

 # Math Magicians

-This is a build of a web beased Calculator app.
+This is a build of a web based Calculator app.

 ## Built With:
 - React (SPA)